DaffodilEgg8636/lib0/README.md

 # Lib0 : Dynamic Python Attribute Wrapper

+## **Important : This readme might not be up to date, this is the snapshot branch, use its code only if you know what you're doing**

 ## Overview
 Lib0 is a Python wrapper class that provides JavaScript-style dot notation access to nested dictionaries and other data structures.
 It automatically creates missing nested dictionaries and provides comprehensive type conversion methods while maintaining full Python operator compatibility.